mywave82/opencubicplayer/README.md

 Built into the file-browser is support for directly browsing <https://modland.com> utilizing `curl`.

-You need to initially fetch the database containing all the file names.
-This is available via `modland.com/setup.dev` inside the built-in file browser.
+An initial fetch of the database containing all the file names is required for this feature to work.
+This is available in the `modland.com/setup.dev` option inside of the built-in file browser.

 ## Manual Page